Photo Credit: Courtesy of Athens-Clarke County

 Cleveland Lee Spruill Sr. has been the police chief in Huntersville, NC, since May 2014.
 The Huntersville police department has 102 sworn officers, 111 total employees and a $12.8 million annual budget.

 Although Huntersville, population 60,000, is half the size of Athens, Spruill has experience running a larger department.
-Prior to becoming the police chief in Huntersville, Spruill was the executive chief deputy in Alexandria, VA, which had 320 sworn officers, 105 civilian employees, a $57 million budget and served a population of 150,000.
+Prior to becoming the police chief in Huntersville, Spruill was the executive chief deputy in Alexandria, VA, which had 320 sworn officers, 105 civilian employees, a $57 million budget and served a population of over 150,000.
+ACCPD has a $26 million budget and 319 authorized positions.

 Williams said in a news release that Spruill stood out among many qualified applicants as the best person to uphold ACC’s philosophy of community-oriented policing and serve as an ambassador to the community.